aigarskadikis/zabbix-proxy-fuzzytime/README.md

 # if directory do not exist then create it
 mkdir -p /var/lib/zabbix

-# owner for the dir is user 'zabbix'
+# owner for the dir must be user 'zabbix'
 chown -R zabbix. /var/lib/zabbix

-# enter bash environment under 'zabbix' environment
+# enter bash environment under user 'zabbix'
 su - zabbix -s /bin/bash

 # make sure you are at home dir